zaneGittins/zanegittins.github.io/_posts/2025-10-10-honeyfiles.md

 Velociraptor checks if the thread start address is from a memory region marked MEM_IMAGE, and if it is, it returns the path of the image on disk.
 Most legitimate processes reading our honeyfiles should have a thread start address in a MEM_IMAGE memory region.
 If not, we'll receive an empty filename from Velociraptor which is a strong indicator of process injection.

 In the below example we test by running the popular C2 framework Sliver which is running inside an injected explorer.exe process.
-We then read the credentials.db file:
+We then read the azureProfile.json file:

 <div class="centered-image">
   <img src="/assets/images/honeyfiles/sliver_injected_read.png" alt="Sliver read honeyfile">